0xchase/opensampler2/README.md

    - Discord
  - Get startup shell funding to host servers, buy things to sample
  - People signed up to Patreon get access to premium samples.
 People can submit premium samples.
 50% of patreon gets distributed to people who make premium samples based on how often the library is used.
- - People can submit their patches to be sold as products for $30-$100.
+ - People can submit their patches to be sold as products for usually $30.
 They get half.